mautrix/docs/bridges/go/discord/authentication.md

 # Authentication
 0. Open a private chat with the bridge bot.
 Usually `@discordbot:your.server`
    * If the bot doesn't accept the invite, see the [troubleshooting page](../../general/troubleshooting.md)
-1. Follow one of the two instructions below.
+1. Follow one of the three instructions below.

 ## QR login
 QR login is more convenient, but requires having the Discord mobile app